sparkflows/sparkflows-docs/docs/user-guide/connectors/mongodb.rst

 MongoDB
 ==========

-Fire Insights has a set of processors that allows you to read and write data to MongoDB.
+Sparkflows has a set of processors that allows you to read and write data to MongoDB.

 Setting Up A Connection To MongoDB Database
 ---------------------------------------